 It is a fact that these things affect not only the nation's health, and the farm family's health, but they also have a direct influence on the farmer's pocketbook.
 Therefore, these factors affect our national prosperity and everything related to it.
+I mention these because articles dealing with all phases of these subjects are the stock in trade of farm magazines.
+It is doubtful if any of the major state or national farm publications ever go to press without several stories dealing with various angles of these basic factors of public health.

 Health from a disease and nutritional point of view is not the only angle that constitutes a problem in the rural areas.
 Farming is also one of the most hazardous occupations.
-Although the National Farm Safety Council carries on a continuous battle to reduce the number and severity of farm accidents, we still have a frightful toll of injury and death.
+Although the National Farm Safety Council carries on a continuous battle to reduce the number and severity of farm accidents we still have a frightful toll of injury and death.
 For example, we have recently begun general application of a new chemical known as parathion.
 It is useful in controlling greenbugs, tiny insects that cause serious damage in our winter wheat fields.
 This chemical, however, caused death or serious injury to several farmers and aerial applicators in Oklahoma last season.
 It is a new hazard.
 Along with many other new chemicals and farming methods, it points up the need for greater attention to health education and prevention of illness.
 The farmer and his family have many and varied health problems, and it is easy to see that rural people have great need of all the health facilities that can be provided.

 "The farther farmers live from the city, the lower their level of living is likely to be.

-This is one of the main conclusions of a recent study of the Bureau of Agricultural Economics.
+"This is one of the main conclusions of a recent study of the Bureau of Agricultural Economics.
 It was made to find out just how adequately the needs of farm families with respect to health, education, household facilities, and living conditions generally were met in the 3,071 counties of the United States.

-"The availability of modern services and conveniences in rural communities determines to a large extent the level of living of farm families in those communities, regardless of their income, " said a summary of the report.
-"For example, for each 100,000 population in the most rural counties of the country in 1946 - those in which farm people made up 90 percent or more of the population - there were only 29 physicians, 3 dentists and 20 hospital beds.
+"The availability of modern services and conveniences in rural communities determines to a large extent the level of living of farm families in those communities, regardless of their income.
+For example, for each 100,000 population in the most rural counties of the country in 1946 - those in which farm people made up 90 percent or more of the population - there were only 29 physicians, 8 dentists and 20 hospital beds.
 One hundred counties in the United States did not have a single medical doctor while 897 did not have a general hospital.